General Jean Joseph Augustin Sorbier

 Place of Death: Verona, Italy

-After entering the engineering school of Mézières in April of 1793, Jean-Joseph-Augustin Sorbier left the school four months later as a lieutenant in the Army of the Rhine.
+After entering the engineering school of Mézières in April of 1793 as a sous-lieutenant, Jean Joseph Augustin Sorbier left the school four months later as a lieutenant in the Army of the Rhine.
 That December he was promoted to capitaine of engineers and his next assignment was to organize the defense of Huningue.
 In November of 1794 Sorbier served at the bridge of Mannheim and then in 1795 he served at Neuf-Brisach.
-Sorbier continued to assist with fortifications, serving in 1796 at Toulon, Narbonne, and Sète before he joined the Army of Italy.
-In January of 1797 he fought at the combat of Anghiari, and later that year he was charged with insubordination but acquitted when tried by a council of war.
+Sorbier continued to work on fortifications, serving in 1796 at Toulon, Narbonne, and Sète before he joined the Army of Italy.
+In January of 1797 he fought at the combat of Anghiari, and later that year he was charged with insubordination and assault of Pierre Boyer but he was acquitted when tried by a council of war.

-In 1798 Sorbier was employed by the Army of the Orient and he set sail with the army for Egypt.
-Once in Egypt, he served at the action of Alexandria, and then in January of 1799 he was promoted to chef de bataillon by General Bonaparte.
-Two years later Sorbier was promoted to chef de brigade by General Menou and he then served at the combat of Lake Madieh.
+In 1798 Sorbier was employed in the Army of the Orient and he set sail with the army for Egypt.
+Once in Egypt he served at the action of Alexandria, and then in January of 1799 he was promoted to chef de bataillon by General Bonaparte.
+Two years later in 1801 Sorbier was promoted to chef de brigade by General Menou and he then served at the combat of Lake Madieh.
 After the French surrendered in Egypt later that year, he returned to France where he was named deputy director of fortifications and assigned to the central committee of fortifications.

-Sorbier continued to serve in Italy until 1807 when he went on leave and was then assigned to the forces preparing to move into Spain and Portugal.
+Sorbier continued to serve in Italy until 1807 when he went on leave and he was then assigned to the forces preparing to move into Spain and Portugal.
 After receiving a promotion to général de brigade in December of 1807, he later served in the Army of Portugal in 1808.
-However, that June he went on leave to France and then he was sent back to Italy to serve as Eugene's aide-de-camp again.
-Austria declared war the next year and Sorbier continued to serve as Eugene's aide.
-In late April Sorbier fought at the combat of Soave where he was wounded by a ball to the thigh.
+However, that June he went on leave to France and then he was sent back to Italy to serve as Eugène's aide-de-camp again.
+Austria declared war the next year and Sorbier continued to serve as Eugène's aide-de-camp.
+In late April Sorbier fought at the combat of Soave near Caldiero where he was wounded by a ball to the thigh.
 Badly wounded, he was transported to Verona where he died a few weeks later.

 Bibliography